 It is true that if the image might be resized after the scan, it's always much better quality to resize to reduce the image size rather than to resize to increase the image size.
 If you aren't sure what your future intentions for the image might be, and won't be able to scan it again, then it's probably best to err on the large side (if storage space allows, up to reasonable amounts anyway).
 Resizing to be smaller discards excess pixels.
 But resizing to be larger must create (or fake) new interpolated pixels which were not in the original scan.
 There is no additional detail possible in interpolated pixels, even if the image is larger.
 The results are not at all the same as scanning at the higher resolution.

-What dpi do you use to scan your paper prints with?
-Has this made you change your mind one way or the other?
+After watching the video and reading this article, has this made you change your mind one way or the other?
 Tell me what you think about all of this in the comment section below.
 I'd love to hear your thoughts.